Connect with others who understand.

 • Avoid stimulation before bedtime, especially screens.

-• Try some complementary therapies, such as deep breathing, guided imagery, and muscle relaxation exercises.
+• Try complementary therapies, such as deep breathing, guided imagery, and muscle relaxation exercises.

 • Try not to nap during the day.